-While it may be appealing to contribute the maximum to your 529 Savings Plan, there are other factors to consider including tax consequences for the account holder and other donors.
+While it may be appealing to contribute the maximum to your 529 Savings Plan, there are other factors to consider, including tax consequences for the account holder and other donors.
 The following are a few things to consider before making a sizable contribution to a 529 Savings Plan.

 Once the account balance reaches the maximum contribution amount, you cannot add additional funds to the account.
-Accrued earnings also count towards the account’s maximum contribution.
+Accrued earnings also count toward the account’s maximum contribution.
 Michigan has a $500,000 maximum contribution limit.
 If you contribute $450,000 to the plan and the account accrues $50,000 in earnings, the account maximum of $500,000 is reached.

 The Gift Tax

 Donations exceeding the federal gift limit are subject to gift tax.
-This includes in 529 Savings Plan contributions.
+This includes 529 Savings Plan contributions.
 In 2018, an individual can give an annual gift of up to $15,000 to a person without paying taxes.
 If the gift exceeds $15,000, then the donor (not the gift recipient) may be required to pay taxes on the gift amount.
-For a married couple this amount doubles.
+For a married couple, this amount doubles.
 For example, a husband and wife can gift $15,000 each (for a total of $30,000) tax-free to the same person.

-There’s also a five-year gift option, in which you can donate a lump sum gift spread over five years tax-free.
+There’s also a five-year gift option, in which you can donate a lump-sum gift spread over five years tax-free.
 In this case, an individual can contribute $75,000 tax-free to a 529 Savings Plan, or a couple can donate $150,000.
 For example, if grandparents want to contribute to their grandchild’s 529 College Savings Plan, each grandparent can contribute $75,000 for a total of $150,000 tax-free.

-It’s crucial to remember that if you give a lump sum contribution, you cannot gift any additional money to this person over the next five years, for 529 plans or other purposes, without tax consequences.
-For lump sum five-year gifts, it's necessary to complete IRS Form 709 and elect the five-year gift option.
+It’s crucial to remember that if you give a lump-sum contribution, you cannot gift any additional money to this person over the next five years, for 529 plans or other purposes, without tax consequences.
+For lump-sum five-year gifts, it's necessary to complete IRS Form 709 and elect the five-year gift option.

 Because of the five-year tax option, donating a lump sum may be attractive for several reasons.
-Contributing a lump sum, allows the account to accrue higher earnings.
+Contributing a lump sum allows the account to accrue higher earnings.
 However, it’s important to be sure that you are happy with the investment portfolio that you choose under the 529 Savings Plan.
 When contributing high amounts, it may not be possible to change your investment portfolio once the contribution is made.

 Exceeding College Expenses

-Alternatives to Contribution to 529 College Savings Plan
+Alternatives to 529 College Savings Plan Contributions

 If you have exceeded the gift limit or don’t want to make the maximum contribution, there are other ways that parents and relatives can contribute to their child’s education tax-free.
 Grandparents can make tuition payments to the college directly.
-College tuition payments are not considered a taxable gift, but may affect financial aid, so it’s best to do it in the senior year of college, when financial aid may no longer be a consideration.
+College tuition payments are not considered a taxable gift, but may affect financial aid, so it’s best to do this in the senior year of college, when financial aid may no longer be a consideration.

 Multiple 529 Savings Plan